 (b) the trees in the coupe that are to be retained have been individually marked by a forest officer and the relevant tree is so marked.

-20. Authorization to fell individual trees outside coupes
+20. Authorisation to fell individual trees outside coupes

 Notwithstanding regulation 19, a person may fell a tree in a State forest or timber reserve that is not in a coupe if —

-(a) the forest officer in charge of the district in which the tree is located has specifically authorized the felling of the tree by that person; and
+(a) the forest officer in charge of the district in which the tree is located has specifically authorised the felling of the tree by that person; and

 (b) the tree has been marked by a forest officer with a mark referred to in regulation 139(d) to identify the tree.

-21. Record to be made by forest officer of coupes etc. allocated
+21. Forest officer to record coupes allocated etc.

 The forest officer in charge of a district shall ensure that a record is made in writing of —